 Search Engine Land suggested earlier this year that linkless mentions of brands could start to carry more weight.
 This is good news for marketers who work hard to create conversations about their brands online.
 Even if you don’t get a link back to your website, the mention of your brand on a variety of sites and social media platforms could help you show up in search.

 Google has been indicating for a while now that it will rank mobile versions of content above desktop versions for both mobile and desktop users.
-With more people accessing the Internet on their smartphones instead of desktops it means, at a minimum, that marketers need to make sure the brands they manage have mobile-friendly websites and content developed with mobile devices in mind.
+More people are accessing the Internet via their smartphones instead of desktops.
+This development means, at a minimum, that marketers need to make sure the brands they manage have mobile-friendly websites and content developed with mobile devices in mind.